FishlandicFishy/lexicring/wiki/known-genalphid-rituals.md

 * Gesturing excessively in the air to explain a concept
   * Sometimes they aren't explaining to anyone, but explaining to air
 * Intentionally eating LEGO™ pieces
+* Putting MTR train models way too close to their mouth